oracle-terraform-modules/terraform-oci-drg/.github/ISSUE_TEMPLATE/---bug-report.md

 <!---
 Please provide a link to a GitHub Gist containing the complete debug output.
 Please do NOT paste the debug output in the issue; just paste a link to the Gist.

-To obtain the debug output, see the [Verbose logging for OCI Terraform Provider](https://www.terraform.io/docs/providers/oci/guides/troubleshooting.html#verbose-logging-for-oci-terraform-provider).
+To obtain the debug output, see the [verbose logging for OCI Terraform Provider documentation].(https://www.terraform.io/docs/providers/oci/guides/troubleshooting.html#verbose-logging-for-oci-terraform-provider).

 Github Gist: https://gist.github.com/
 --->